jasonkronemeyer/jasonkronemeyer.github.io/dev/2026-08-11-let-policy-brief.md

 ### Bay Mills Community College

-BMCC should serve as the region's workforce entry point.
+BMCC and EUPSchools CTE should serve as the region's workforce entry point.

 #### Primary Functions